 In some cases, it can cause brain damage, but with the right help, you can undo the damage, and you can heal.

-Now, if you’re not interested in therapy any more than I was and you love to journal or write, I have another option.
+If you love to journal or write, I also have another option.

 Start your own mental health blog using your journal as inspiration (it’s cheaper than therapy).

-And please feel free to share your thoughts in the comments, I know you’re out there sisters, talk to me.
+And please feel free to share your thoughts in the comments or contact me through email below.

 Post like this and narcissistic support groups are no substitute for therapy.